Intrinsic momentum transport driven by almost-rational surfaces in tokamak plasmas: Analytic proof

 The proof is composed of two parts.
-The {\it first part} starts by assuming we have a solution to the GK model, $\phi_{1} \left( x, y, z \right)$, which we know satisfies \refEq{eq:radialBC}, \refEq{eq:binormalBC}, \refEq{eq:parallelBC}, \refEq{eq:GKeq}, and \refEq{eq:QNeq}.
+The {\it first part} starts by assuming we have a solution to the GK model, $\phi_{1} \left( x, y, z \right)$, which we know satisfies the boundary conditions of \refEq{eq:radialBC}, \refEq{eq:binormalBC}, and \refEq{eq:parallelBC} as well as the gyrokinetic and quasineutrality equations (i.e. \refEq{eq:GKeq} and \refEq{eq:QNeq} in Appendix A).
 From this, we postulate a second solution $\phi_{2} \left( x, y, z \right) \equiv - \phi_{1} \left( -x, y, -z \right)$ to the same GK model.
-We know from references \cite{PeetersMomTransSym2005, ParraUpDownSym2011, SugamaUpDownSym2011} that $\phi_{2}$ solves \refEq{eq:GKeq} and \refEq{eq:QNeq} (assuming the above symmetry-breaking mechanisms are absent).
+We know from references \cite{PeetersMomTransSym2005, ParraUpDownSym2011, SugamaUpDownSym2011} that $\phi_{2}$ solves the gyrokinetic and quasineutrality equations (assuming the above symmetry-breaking mechanisms are absent).
 However, we must also prove $\phi_{2}$ satisfies the boundary conditions --- in particular, its parallel boundary condition

 For the {\it radial} boundary condition, this is done by substituting the definition of $\phi_{2}$ and making the coordinate transformation $\left( X,Y,Z \right) = \left( -x-L_{x}, y, -z \right)$, yielding $\phi_{1} \left( X,Y,Z \right) = \phi_{1} \left( X + L_{x}, Y, Z \right)$.
 Since \refEq{eq:radialBC} holds for any value of $\left( x, y, z \right)$, we know that this equation will be true for all values $\left( X,Y,Z \right)$, which implies $\phi_{2}$ satisfies its radial boundary condition.
 For the binormal boundary condition, we repeat the same process using $\left( X,Y,Z \right) = \left( -x, y, -z \right)$.
 For the parallel boundary condition, we start by substituting the definition of $\phi_{2}$ into \refEq{eq:parallelBC2} to get